| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 It is also possible to combine the different approaches, see the

-general usage for more information.
+general usage vignette for more information.

 The package also supports the computation of causal and asymmetric Shapley values as introduced by